Edwin Baker (American football)

-Edwin Baker (born June 1, 1991) is a former American football running back.
-He was drafted by the San Diego Chargers in the seventh round of the 2012 NFL Draft.
-He played college football at Michigan State.
+Edwin Baker (born June 1, 1991) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the San Diego Chargers in the seventh round of the 2012 NFL draft.
+He played college football for the Michigan State Spartans.

 Professional career

 San Diego Chargers

-Baker was selected in the seventh round of the 2012 NFL Draft by the San Diego Chargers.
+Baker was selected in the seventh round of the 2012 NFL draft by the San Diego Chargers.
 On August 25, 2013, he was cut by the Chargers.

+Denver Broncos

+Baker was signed to the practice squad of the Denver Broncos on September 2, 2013.
+He was released on November 19, 2013.

+Houston Texans

+Baker was signed to the practice squad of the Houston Texans on November 20, 2013.
+He was released on December 10, 2013.

 Cleveland Browns

 On December 10, 2013, the Cleveland Browns signed Baker to their active roster, off of the Houston Texans practice squad.
-In his debut, on December 15, 2013 against the Chicago Bears, Baker scored his first touchdown in the NFL on a short run.
-The Browns still lost 38-31.
+In his debut, on December 15, 2013, against the Chicago Bears, Baker scored his first touchdown in the NFL on a short run.
+The Browns still lost 38–31.
 In just three games with Cleveland, Baker finished in 3rd in rushing yards and tied for the team lead in rushing touchdowns with two.
 On August 25, 2014, Baker was cut by the Browns.

 New Orleans Saints

 Baker was signed to the New Orleans Saints practice squad on September 16, 2014.
-He was moved to the active roster on October 25, 2014 after injuries to two other running backs, Pierre Thomas and Khiry Robinson.
+He was moved to the active roster on October 25, 2014, after injuries to two other running backs, Pierre Thomas and Khiry Robinson.
 He was released by the Saints on September 5, 2015.